CandleLib/cure/README.md

 - #### Highly Configurable
     Cure should be able handle the requirements of  an evolving code base.
-Cure sure should be easily adaptable to existing projects while also allowing new projects to work with it minimal, ideally no, boilerplate.
+Cure sure should be easily adaptable to existing projects while also allowing new projects to work with it using minimal, if not no boilerplate.

     Additional features should be able to be added through a rich plugin system that that is simple to use.